How ChorePlanner Works

 When multiple people are eligible for a chore, you choose how assignments rotate between them:

-People take turns in a true round-robin: everyone gets exactly one turn before anyone repeats.
+People take turns in a fair round-robin: everyone gets exactly one turn before anyone repeats.
 If you have 4 people doing dishes, you'll see a clean A → B → C → D → A → B → C → D pattern.
+The scheduler also balances overall effort across all chores so no one is overloaded.

 Everyone Does It